Betty White, TV’s Golden Girl, dies at 99

 Her death brought tributes from celebrities and politicians alike.

-“We loved Betty White,” first lady Jill Biden said as she and President Joe Biden left a restaurant in Wilmington, Delaware.
-Added Biden: “Ninety-nine years old.
+“We loved Betty White,” first lady Jill Biden said as she left a Delaware restaurant with President Joe Biden, who added: “Ninety-nine years old.
 As my mother would say, God love her.”

 “She was great at defying expectation,” Ryan Reynolds, who starred alongside her in the comedy “The Proposal,” tweeted.
 “She managed to grow very old and somehow, not old enough.
 We’ll miss you, Betty.”